AustinNg0321/Arithmetic-Merge/other/README.md

 Each generated tile is either an arithmetic operation (+ - *) (50% chance) or a digit (50% chance).
 The divide (/) operation is not included.
 A number tile can be negative or have more than 1 digit, but each initial number tile will be between 0 to 9.

 In this doc, empty spaces are denoted _.
+Currently, the modified version is used (game_modified.py).

 ---

 ## Demo

-A 4 by 4 version:
+A 4 by 4 version (unmodified version):
 [Watch on Youtube](https://youtu.be/Vp3NuS2XSRU)

 ---